Renewable Energy & Electric Choice

 View residential and commercial tariffs for HomeWorks Tri-County Electric Cooperative.

-Download a copy of our power supplier's Regional Fuel Mix report (as published in September 2016 Michigan Country Lines)
+Download a copy of our power supplier's Regional Fuel Mix report (as published in the March 2019 issue of Michigan Country Lines)